 to maintain healthy gut bacteria levels.

-Fermenting vegetables also provides a delicious, savory soured taste in addition to a softened texture that can be eaten alone in small quantities or as a condiment with protein and starch-based meals to assist digestion.
+Fermenting vegetables also provides a delicious, savory soured taste, in addition to a softened texture, which can be eaten alone in small quantities or as a condiment with protein and starch-based meals to assist digestion.